 'My name is Gawain, and in good faith I offer you this stroke of the axe.
 And I agree that in a year's time I shall suffer a similar blow from you, alone, and with whatever weapon you may wish to use.'

 'Sir Gawain, I am delighted that it is you who has agreed to strike this blow!
-By God, Sir Gawain, I am so pleased that I shall receive it from your hand!
-And you have faithfully recounted the agreement that I offered to the king, except for one small thing: that you shall promise me, Sir knight, by your integrity, that you will come alone to look for me wherever you think I may be found, and receive the blow you choose to give to me today in front of this noble assembly.'
+By God, Sir Gawain, I am so pleased that I shall receive it from your hand.
+And you have faithfully recounted the agreement that I offered to the king, except for one small thing: that you shall promise me, Sir knight, by your integrity, that you will come alone to look for me wherever you think I may be found, to receive a blow like the one you choose to give to me today in front of this noble assembly.'

 'I have told you enough for a New Year's Day,' said the green knight.
-'I will speak further of these things once I have received this blow from you!
+'I will speak further of these things once I have received this blow from you.
 Strike me with strength and precision.
 I will tell you my name and where you can come to find me after the blow has fallen.
 Then you can keep to your side of the bargain.
-And if the blow incapacitates me, then your obligation is all the lighter!
-But enough!
-Take up this axe and let’s see how hard a tap on the neck you can give me.'
+And if the blow incapacitates me, then your obligation shall be so much the lighter for it!
+But enough.
+Take up this axe and let’s see how hard a tap on the neck you can give to me with it.'

 'Gladly, Sir!' replied Sir Gawain, running his hand up and down the handle.

-The green knight knelt upon the ground, bowed low and raised his fine long hair up over his head, exposing his neck for all to see.
-Sir Gawain gripped the axe, raised it resolutely into the air, set his left foot to the fore and swung the grim implement downwards with all his might.
+The green knight knelt upon the ground, bowed low and raised his fine, long hair up over his head, exposing his neck for all to see.
+Sir Gawain gripped the axe, raised it resolutely into the air, set his left foot to the fore and swung the grim implement downwards with all his strength.
 Bones shattered as the blade passed through living flesh and bit into the stone floor.
-The head fell to the ground and all the knights kicked it with their feet as it rolled under their tables.
-Blood sprayed from the torso and shone upon the green of flesh and clothes; but the body did not falter, it did not fall but stood sturdily on its stout legs, reached out to where the knights were standing at the tables, picked up its severed head, raised it into the air, turned to the green horse, caught it by its bridle, stepped into a stirrup and climbed up.
-Holding his head by the hair, the green knight sat firmly in the saddle as if nothing was the matter.
+The head fell to the ground and all the knights kicked it with their feet as it rolled under their table.
+Blood sprayed from the torso and shone upon the green of flesh and clothes; but the body did not falter, it did not fall but stood sturdily on its stout legs, reached out to where the knights were standing at the tables, picked up its severed head, raised it into the air, turned to the green horse, caught it by its bridle, stepped into a stirrup and climbed into the saddle.
+Holding his head by the hair, the green knight sat firmly on his horse as if nothing was the matter.
 Then, although he was headless, he urged his horse to turn.
 Many would have been frightened had his intentions not been made clear.
 The green knight held his head by the hair so that it faced all those on the high table.
 Then its eyelids lifted and he gave them a hard stare, and his mouth began to move:

 'Sir Gawain,' spoke the head.
 'See that you are ready to do as you have promised.
-Search for the Green Chapel and there receive the same blow that you have given me here today – a beheading you may think! – to be promptly administered to you on the morning of New Year's Day.
-I am known by many as the Knight of the Green Chapel and it should not be hard for you to find me, if you ask.
-Be there, or else be known as a recreant and a coward!'
+Search for the Green Chapel and there receive the same blow that you have given to me here today – a beheading, you may imagine – to be promptly administered to you on the morning of New Year's Day.
+I am known by many as the Knight of the Green Chapel and it should not be hard for you to find me.
+Be there, or else be known as a recreant and a coward.'

 King Arthur and Sir Gawain smiled and laughed, and acknowledged openly that a marvel had just taken place.
 And although King Arthur did not understand what he had just seen, he betrayed no sign of it but said courteously and in a clear voice to Queen Guinevere:

 The axe was strung up above the high table in a wicker basket, so that all could look upon it in wonder and speak of this marvel with the proof of it in sight.
 Then, with their heads lowered, these warriors, King Arthur and Sir Gawain, got stuck into the banquet.
-They were served with rare sauces and with fine delicacies, double helpings of the best food that could be had, indulged by all manner of cuisine, song and storytelling and passed the day surrounded by a wealth of abundance that would last until the day the kingdom fell.
-But take care Sir Gawain, that you do not shrink from this adventure!
-Carry out what you have promised to do and be sure that you follow it through to the bitter end!
+They were served with rare sauces and with fine delicacies, double helpings of the best food that could be had, indulged in all manner of cuisine, as well as song and storytelling, and passed the day surrounded by a wealth of abundance that would last until the day the kingdom fell.
+But take care Sir Gawain, that you do not shrink from this adventure.
+Carry out what you have promised to do, and be sure that you follow it through to the bitter end!

 After Christmas came the harsh, bitter season of Lent, replacing meat with fish and other simple foods.
 The cold winter weather gusted and swirled, ice froze everything to the ground, clouds melted it again, bright showers of warm rain fell upon the countryside, flowers appeared and the fields and the woods put on their green clothes.
 Birds fluttered about finding things for their nests, singing vigorously to one another in anticipation of the soft summer sun, their beautiful notes heard warbling beside banks, by hedgerows and in the fair woodlands.
-Summer arrived with its soft breezes, Zephyrus brushed gently against seeds and stems and the moistening dew dropped off luxuriant leaves as the delightful growth waited for the warmth of the bright sun.
-But harvest soon approached, ripening the seeds, promising subsistence for winter, blowing dry soil off the fields as an angry wind wrestled with the sun, then the leaves began to fall from the trees and litter the ground.
+Summer arrived with its soft breezes.
+Zephyrus brushed gently against seeds and stems and the moistening dew dripped off luxuriant leaves as the delightful growth waited for the morning to advance and the warmth of the bright sun.
+But harvest soon approached, ripening the seeds, promising sustenance for winter, blowing dry soil off the fields as an angry wind wrestled with the sun, then the leaves began to fall from the trees and litter the ground.
 The grass, which had been so green, became grey and lifeless.
-All the crops ripened and rotted and the year looked back sadly to its lost days of summer as autumn came around again, as is Nature's way, there is no avoiding it!
+All the crops ripened, stubble rotted and the year looked back sadly to its lost days of summer as autumn came around again, as is Nature's way, there is no avoiding it!
 And in a cold and wet Michaelmas season, Sir Gawain remembered his obligation.

-Dressed in this fashion, Sir Gawain made for a magnificent sight!
-The least of the loops and fastenings of his armour shone with the brightness of gold!
+Dressed in this fashion, Sir Gawain made for a magnificent sight.
+The least of the loops and fastenings of his armour shone with the brightness of gold.
 Armed as he was, he went to hear Mass, made an offering and worshipped at the high altar, then returned to King Arthur and to his friends at court to take his leave of them all.
 Knights and ladies kissed him, commended him to Christ and accompanied him out of the hall to where Gringolet, his horse, was already prepared and saddled.
-The steed's trappings gleamed with many gold furnishings and new leather firmly fastened with gold studs.
-The bridle was decorated with stripes of bright gold and the horse's under blanket matched the saddle perfectly, adorned with red-gold that glinted like the sun!
+The steed's trappings gleamed with many gold furnishings and new leather, firmly fastened with gold studs.
+The bridle was decorated with stripes of bright gold and Gringolet's under blanket matched the saddle perfectly, adorned with red gold that glinted like the sun.
 Sir Gawain took up his helmet and kissed it.
 It was firmly riveted, padded within and protected behind by a neck-guard of chain mail over which a band of silk held straps to attach helmet to hauberk, set with the finest jewels and embroidered with parrots and seashells, flowers and doves, picked out so beautifully that a great number of women must have laboured for many years to make it!
 Around the top of his helmet he wore a circlet studded with diamonds.

 The pentangle is a symbol that Solomon once devised to represent truth.
-It is a geometrical figure with five points and each line crosses the others so that there is no beginning and no end to their course and in English, I believe, it is called the endless knot.
-Therefore it was appropriate for Sir Gawain to carry this emblem as he was faithful to the number five, for his five senses were faultless, his five fingers never failed him and he put all his trust in the five wounds that Christ received on the cross.
-And wherever Sir Gawain was in battle his thought, above all other things, was on the knowledge that the strength and endurance he was able to draw upon was through the five joys that Mary, the noble Queen of Heaven, had derived from her child; and for this reason Sir Gawain chose to depict her image very beautifully on the inside of his shield so that when he glanced at it in battle his strength would not falter.
+It is a geometrical figure with five points and each line crosses the others so that there is no beginning and no end to their course and in English, I believe, it is called an endless knot.
+Therefore it was appropriate for Sir Gawain to carry this emblem, for he was faithful to the number five: his five senses were faultless, his five fingers never failed him, he put all his trust in the five wounds that Christ received on the cross, and whenever Sir Gawain was in battle, his thought, above all other things, was on the knowledge that the strength and endurance he was able to draw upon was through the five joys that Mary, the noble Queen of Heaven, had derived from her child.
+For this reason, Sir Gawain chose to depict her image very beautifully on the inside of his shield, so that when he glanced at it in battle his strength would not falter.
 And more deeply ingrained in Sir Gawain than in any other knight were the five virtues of friendship, generosity, courtesy, mercy and purity of heart.
-These five, and these five fives, were perfected in this knight, each entwined around the other so that no end could be discerned, fixed in the five points but without an end at any point or angle that I can find!
+These five, and these five lots of five that I have just explained, were perfect in this knight, each entwined around the other so that no end could be discerned, fixed in the five points but without an end at any point or angle.
 Therefore he bore the pentangle on his shield and on his tunic, the endless knot, royally fashioned in red gold against a bright red background, as a man of the greatest honesty and the most courteous of speech.

-Now Sir Gawain is fully fitted out.
+Sir Gawain was fully fitted out.
 He took up his lance, wished all those around him a good day and then set out upon his uncertain journey.
-Sir Gawain spurred Gringolet and cantered off so quickly that the stones flew from the ground as his horse's hooves kicked determinedly over them.
+He spurred his horse and cantered off so quickly that the stones flew from the ground as Gringolet's hooves kicked determinedly over them.
 All who watched him galloping away sighed inwardly for sorrow, their minds thinking the same: 'What a disaster!
 That you should be lost to us, Sir Gawain!'
 And they whispered to one another: 'By Christ!
 Sir Gawain has been a shining leader of men.
-Would it not have shown more intelligence for King Arthur to have made him a duke rather than send him off to be beheaded by a fiend just to save the king's pride!
+Would it not have shown more intelligence for King Arthur to have made him a duke rather than to send him off to be beheaded by a fiend, just to save the king's pride!
 When before has any king ever conducted his affairs of state according to the bets and wagers of knights at Christmas games?'
 Many warm tears trickled down faces when Sir Gawain took his leave of them that morning.
-That wonderful knight did not prolong his departure but valiantly set off.
+That wonderful knight did not prolong his departure, but valiantly set off.